 We recommend that you explore the differences between the 48-credit program and the various 60-credit programs with the undergraduate dual degree program coordinator and with the graduate school before applying.
-You'll need to attend an information session with the graduate school, which is offered twice year, and this is the perfect time to ask questions so you can figure out which path is best for you.
+You'll need to attend an information session with the graduate school, which is offered twice a year, and this is the perfect time to ask questions so you can figure out which path is best for you.

 Applications are due before November 1 of your junior year.
 If accepted, you'll start taking graduate-level courses in the second semester of junior year and continue through to senior year.
 (Adult undergrads through Lesley's Center for the Adult Learner may apply for an exception to apply in spring.)

 - Letter of academic support from Katherine Barone, the dual degree coordinator

 - Recommendations by Undergraduate Psychology & Applied Therapies Division core faculty

 - A letter of recommendation from a work supervisor in a human service setting, or an internship supervisor